 So here it is; these are a few ideas I want to share with you about getting ready for the Christmas season.
 Most of these are things that I have been doing for at least a few years now, and they do indeed help me.

 - Start a Christmas Fund: call it a Christmas Club account, or whatever you like – your bank probably offers it.
 Mine does.
-I just set up my Christmas Club account about 10 minutes ago, online with my bank – won’t help much for 2013, but will definitely be handy for 2014.
-I had been planning to set one up for the past couple years, but never got around to it until writing this post spurred me into getting it done.
+I set up my Christmas Club account last November (it took about 10 minutes) online with my bank – and it will definitely be handy for 2014.
+I had been planning to set one up for the past couple years, but never got around to it until last year.
 And if your bank doesn’t have a special account option for that, see if you can set up a separate savings account that you use for Christmas shopping, etc. The point is to set up an account and contribute to it monthly.
 It doesn’t have to be much each month; $25 each month adds up to $300 in Christmas cash.
 Make it automatic so you don’t forget – “idiot-proof” is my preferred way to save.
 Because if I have to remember to make a deposit each month, to either my regular savings account or any other account, I will forget more often than I remember.
 So tell your bank to make the transfer each month, and that’s one less thing for you to worry about.
-(Hint – this is also a great option for those end-of-the-year horrors, like property taxes, etc. I just got done paying mine, and … ouch.
-Gets me every year!
+(Hint – this is also a great option for those end-of-the-year horrors, like property taxes, etc. Ouch.
+That gets me every year!
 So this account will take the sting out of it – you contribute a little each month, and so when the bill comes due you aren’t left wondering if there will even BE a Christmas at your house this year.)